-2. Judas Isacriot – satan entered him.
+2. Judas Iscariot – satan entered him.
 He betrayed Jesus.
 Regretted it, and he hanged himself.

-Did you notice that, “convulsed him violently”.
+Did you notice that “convulsed him violently”.
 That’s what an evil spirit does to a body it can inhabit.
-Similiar to what Muhammad experienced then?
+Similar to what Muhammad experienced then?